 A laundry-to-landscape greywater system.
 Image courtesy of GreywaterAction.org via CleanWaterComponents.

 Actually, greywater systems can be incredibly simple.
 In fact, Greywater Action suggests keeping greywater systems as simple as possible.
 Take the laundry-to-landscape system, for example; without altering household plumbing one bit, this gravity-based system redirects water from the washing machine into a basic yard irrigation system.
-No pumps, no machinery, and virtually no maintenance.
+No pumps, no machinery, and little maintenance.
 Other simple systems make use of greywater from showers and sinks, letting gravity work its magic to make the water flow naturally.
-Only those with an uphill-sloped yard will really need to consider implementing a mechanical pump.
+Only those with an uphill-sloped yard, or obstacles to cross (patios, driveways, and the like) will really need to consider implementing a mechanical pump.

 Aren’t greywater systems expensive?